 How do I do that?

 There’s a good chance your kids already have Google or Facebook accounts.
 If so, both Messenger and Google Hangouts allow voice calling over Wi-Fi.
 If you’d prefer to keep your kids off social media, Viber and WhatsApp offer voice calling features as well—though their friends will need to have the app too.

 And what if I want a more phone-like experience?

-As long as the device has a microphone, you can use Fongo to add a phone number to it for a small yearly subscription fee.
+As long as the tablet has a microphone, you can use magicApp or Google Voice to add a phone number to it for a small yearly subscription fee.
 This number can send and receive text messages and place calls to other mobiles or landlines.
-Currently, the plan includes unlimited calling and texting in Canada so you don’t need to worry about bill shock if the kids talk all afternoon.

 The old phone collecting dust in your office drawer might be a great fit for your teen.
 You've already bought it, so you don't have to worry about costs should they break it.
-Most carriers will also unlock phones for a fee should you need to use the phone with a new carrier.
+Most carriers will also unlock phones for free in most cases as long as you've met their conditions to use them with a new carrier.

 Related Guide: 9 Great Uses For Your Old Smartphone or Tablet